justnonamenoname/lifeticle/readme.md

 No separation of qualia across different parts of the brain was found.
 The functional part of the brain relates to the "easy problem of consciousness"/"access consciousness".
 To say qualia don't exist as a distinct phenomenon and based on information is equivalent in meaning to claiming a monitor resides in a processor.
-The non-existence of qualia would mean humans have no visual perception, no auditory experience, no pain sensation - this constitutes a dead state, where the organism operates without phenomenal consciousness.
+The non-existence of qualia would mean that a person has no visual perception, no auditory experience, no pain sensation, and the organism functions without phenomenal consciousness.
 Qualia are not something separate, they are connected to the carrier of consciousness.
 In informational theories there are no qualia and no consciousness carrier to which they are directed, they do not solve the problem of pointwise binding.
 The formation of a qualia-based image from spatially distributed information would violate the principle of locality and imply magical action at a distance.